omahacodeschool/silicon-prairie-events/README.md

 SiliconPrairieEvent::Event.rest_of_week
 SiliconPrairieEvent::Event.events_all_week
 SiliconPrairieEvent::Event.events_this_month
-SiliconPrairieEvent::Event.events_by_month(month) - month is a String number from 01 - 12.
+SiliconPrairieEvent::Event.events_by_month(month) - month is a String '01', '02', '11, '12.
-SiliconPrairieEvent::Event.events_near(range) - range is the amount of miles in a radius around your location.
+SiliconPrairieEvent::Event.events_near(range) - range is an Integer num, 5 for five miles.
 ```
 ## Installation